sean7512/RestEssentials/README.md

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects and is the preferred method of installation.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
-You can install it with the following command:
+Install the latest version of CocoaPods with the following command:

 ```bash
 $ gem install cocoapods